scanback/docs/articles-posts/might-of-nations.md

 Not shown are Germany, Japan, and France and Italy around World War II.
 I do not want to clutter the message today but will add them by next Saturday.

 I chose PPP rates for GDP as the metric.
 I do this because the IMF uses PPP when looking at countries' share of the global economy, but do not use it for any other purposes.
-Therefore they implictly view PPP as the best way to compare countries.
+Therefore they implicitly view PPP as the best way to compare countries.
 Further, my own experience from countless studies says that PPP corresponds to the real world better than MER.

 For those who believe GDP in purchasing power parity (PPP) is not the best metric for country might, I also include graphs with market exchange rate (MER) values, and a midpoint between PPP and MER: [Addendum](might-of-nations-addendum.md).
 Both show the same trend, but with a less pronounced Chinese gain in might.

 ## Relative Economic Might Definition

 Relative market share in business is for the largest company:
-*RMS = Largest company market share / 2nd largest company marketshare*
+*RMS = Largest company market share / 2nd largest company market share*

 For all other companies:
 *RMS = Company x market share / Largest company market share*